Jean-Louis Forain (1852-1931)

 6IE-1881-22 Loge d’actrice, aquarelle ; appartient à M. E. Blum

 Moffett suggests 1880, visit à la loge (d’actrice), water colour + gouache, 28×23, Auctioned in 2011 (R2,p354+364).
 Berson affirms (R90II,p181+190).
 I follow.
-Huysmans reviews ‘The other shows an actress sitting in her dressing room in front of a toilet seat.
-Not yet made up, and rejuvenated, she appears, all white, on the background of the walls, in the glow filtered by one of those vast lampshades, now in fashion, the shape of which reminds us of the pipe dresses worn by our grandmothers.
-A gentleman, standing with his hand on the back of an armchair, examines her while she looks in a mirror, the head pulled back a little by the hairdresser whose prodigious throat bulges.’
-(R90I,p353).
+Huysmans reviews ‘The other shows an actress sitting in her dressing room in front of a vanity table.
+Not yet made up and rejuvenated, she appears, completely white against the background of the walls, in the glow filtered by one of those huge lampshades, now in fashion, the shape of which reminds us of the tube-shaped dresses worn by our grandmothers.
+A gentleman, standing with his hand on the back of an armchair, examines her while she looks in a mirror, her head pulled back a little by the hairdresser whose bosom swells stupendously.’
+(R90I,p353;R2,p364).
 Geffroy (1881/04/19) reviews ‘His watercolours, Loge d’actrice, Couloir de théâtre, spiritually oppose the ugliness of men to the nasty gracefulness of women.
 The artificial lights and heavy shadows, the pale flesh and black clothes reproduce well the fantastic aspect of these very real scenes.’
 (R90I,p343)

 6IE-1881-23 Couloir de théâtre, aquarelle ; appartient à M. A. Meyer